project-eria/service-astral/README.md

 # ERIA Project - Astral
-Astral calculations for the position of the sun and moon https://github.com/sj14/astral
+calculations for the position of the sun and moon https://github.com/sj14/astral